Who are the partners of Belmed?

 How to become a free of charge Belmed partner?

-You are working in the field of amicable commercial dispute resolution between businesses and consumers or between businesses.
+You are working in the field of amicable commercial dispute resolution between companies and consumers or between companies and would like to become a partner of the Belmed platform?
+Here are the requirements:

-- As an organisation you have to respect Directive 2013/11/EU of the European Parliament and of the Council of 21 May 2013;
+- Either be a qualified entity: comply with directive 2013/11/EU of the European Parliament and of the Council of 21 May 2013;

-- As a natural person, you have to be registred for civil and commercial matters in compliance with the Mediation Act of 2005;
+- Be registered for civil and commercial matters in compliance with the 2005 mediation act

-- Having a website that provides the following information: the rules of the procedure, the mediation protocol, your company's enterprise number and a reference to Belmed.
+- You have to have a website that provides the following information: the rules of the procedure, the mediation protocol, your enterprise number and a reference to Belmed;

 See you soon